-The recognition of revenue from rendering of services

-Refer to Note 17 to the consolidated and separate financial statements.

-The key audit matter

-The Group derives revenue from providing difference types of services through various channels.
+The recognition of revenue from rendering of service 0.00 Refer to Note 17 to the consolidated and separate fin The key audit matter How the matter was addressed in the audit The Group derives revenue from providing difference types of services through various channels.
 The service agreements with customers, contain a variety of terms and conditions regarding the type and scope of services, the pricing arrangement, as well as sales promotion incentives and discounts.
 These factors affect the amount and timing of revenue recognition.
 This area requires judgement with regard to the combination or separation of performance obligations under each contract as well as the appropriate amount and timing of revenue recognition for each performance obligation.
 The Group's revenue, and operating results derived from it, are key in the decisions users of the financial statements.
 Therefore, this area is considered as a key audit matter.
+The audit procedures included the following: Understanding and evaluating the design and effectiveness of internal control over revenue recognition; Applying a sampling method to select service agreements to assess whether revenue recognition was consistent with the terms and conditions of the relevant agreements, including the appropriateness of the combination or separation of performance obligations under each contract as well as the appropriate amount and timing of revenue recognition; Performing testing on a sampling basis to evaluate revenue recognised during the year and